-More generally, the Council commits in the Addendum to the work needed to further develop a coordinated basinwide approach to research, monitoring, and evaluation that demonstrates the effectiveness of actions at multiple scales, working with Bonneville, NOAA Fisheries, and the other federal and state and tribal fish and wildlife entities to develop the Columbia River Basin Research and Monitoring Framework that includes specific guidance for habitat, hydrosystem operations, artificial propagation activities and other components of the program.
+The provisions in the 2014 Program on monitoring, evaluation, research, reporting and data management already cover much of what was included on these topics in the recommendations.
+The Council in Part IB did reiterate its commitment to the work needed to further develop a coordinated basin-wide approach to research, monitoring, and evaluation that demonstrates the effectiveness of actions at multiple scales, working with Bonneville, NOAA Fisheries, and the other federal and state and tribal fish and wildlife entities to develop a Columbia River Basin Research and Monitoring Framework that includes specific guidance for habitat, hydrosystem operations, artificial propagation activities and other components of the program.
 The point is to use a coordinated approach to RM&E that is built upon previous basinwide efforts as well as current regional approaches, a framework flexible enough to accommodate the biological and ecological variation across the basin and yet deliver useful information on program performance.
-Id., at 33-34.
+Finally, Part IB identifies critical monitoring, information gathering, and data management activities needed to support the assessment of program performance as envisioned, supplementing the corresponding provisions in the 2014 Program.
+These are described here as activities, not particular projects, to allow for any needed flexibility in how these activities are implemented.
+This section also has an emphasis on making sure there is broad public access to the information used to assess program performance.

-Not all of the matters raised in the recommendations can be addressed and resolved in the Addendum.
+Not all of the matters raised in the recommendations related to this topic can be addressed and resolved in Part I of the 2020 Addendum.
 Some aspects will depend upon and be reshaped by implementation, that is, by how effectively the Council and others use the program elements developed in the Addendum to track and report on program performance over the next few years.
+This includes, for example, recommendations calling for the Council to document gaps between program objectives and the status of fish and wildlife resources.
 That said, the Council considers Part I of the Addendum to be a good faith effort to be responsive to all the recommendations received on this topic.

 Regarding the concerns expressed by Bonneville and Public Power Council et al. that the Council limit the program to address the adverse effects of the hydrosystem on fish and wildlife and not assume responsibility for addressing goals and objectives based on all sources or mortality: The Council has been careful to express all program goals in terms of addressing the adverse effects of the development and operation of the Columbia hydropower facilities.
 When hydrosystem impacts have been quantitatively assessed, such as with the anadromous salmon and steelhead or construction and inundation wildlife losses, the program goals are explicitly described in terms of those losses.
 Where hydrosystem losses have not been quantitatively assessed, the program goal statements are qualitative but clearly linked to hydrosystem effects.
-Many of the subordinate program objectives and performance indicators are directly linked to or derived from the program goals and from other efforts to identify metrics directly linked to hydrosystem effects.
+When possible, subordinate program objectives and performance indicators are directly linked to or derived from the program goals and from other efforts to identify metrics directly linked to hydrosystem effects.